abdulrahman1776/abdulrahman1776/README.md

 ---

+### Where it started

+The projects I built when I was new to the field — figuring things out, breaking stuff, and learning by shipping.
+They're not perfect, and that's the point: they're where the habits I have today came from.

+- **[Buggti](https://buggti.vercel.app/)** — an early full build where I learned to ship a real, working app end to end
+- **[Forever](https://forever-place.vercel.app/)** — a storefront project where I got hands-on with layouts, state, and product flows
+- **[PDF Hub](https://pdfhub-rho.vercel.app/)** — a tool-style app for working with PDFs, built to solve a problem I actually had

+---

 ### Where I'm headed

 I'm a frontend-strong full stack dev moving deeper toward the infrastructure side.
 What I'm actively learning: